raheelaahmed/rock-paper-scossors/README.md

 ![Responsive](documents/screenshots/responsive-deisgn.png)

+## Lanuguages:
+I built this website using HTML for the structure, CSS for styling, and JavaScript for interactivity.

 ## Credits:
 I used W3Schools to choose background colors and a YouTube video for guidance with JavaScript (https://www.youtube.com/watch?v=-jeHs213y-A).
 I also used AI to help fix the code for double-clicking on touchscreens.